Triflic acid: Synthesis

 Triflic acid is purified by distillation from triflic anhydride.

 Historical

-Trifluoromethanesulfonic acid was first synthesized in 1954 by Robert Haszeldine and Kidd by the following reaction:
+Trifluoromethanesulfonic acid was first synthesized in 1954 by Haszeldine and Kidd by the following reaction:

 Reactions

 As an acid

 In the laboratory, triflic acid is useful in protonations because the conjugate base of triflic acid is nonnucleophilic.
 It is also used as an acidic titrant in nonaqueous acid-base titration because it behaves as a strong acid in many solvents (acetonitrile, acetic acid, etc.) where common mineral acids (such as HCl or H2SO4) are only moderately strong.